lenzlee/svg-logo-maker/README.md

 ## How to Use this App:
 To run the application, the steps are:
 1. Run node index.js in your terminal
-2. Answer all the questions
+2. Answer all 4 questions
-3. The SVG file will be generated
+3. The logo.svg file will be generated

 ## References/Resources
 I mostly referred to our recent lessons/activities for this assignment.